douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 first time they are loaded, that's the just-in-time compilation).
 I prefer to natively compile <span class="underline">all</span> of Emacs when I build it, that way Emacs will only just-in-time compile my third-party packages.

+Another note: the Emacs binary built with the steps above will always require `devtoolset-9`.
+Sourcing the `enable` script at `/opt/rh/devtoolset-9` will be necessary.

 Once Emacs is compiled we can run it with `src/emacs` (you can set an install prefix, but this is an experimental feature, so I only run